rajeshvkothari/oom/GIN_README_2508.md

 	  - **Building images**
 	      ---------------

-	    To build the images make sure puccini/docker-compose.yaml is look likes as follows:
+	    To build the images make sure puccini/docker-compose.yaml is looks as follows:

 	    ```sh
 	    version: '3'